JonmarCorpuz/SecondBrain/Proxmox - Proxmox VE.md

 A bond is a network bonding configuration used to combine multiple physical network interfaces into a single logical interface

 * Provides increased bandwidth and can improve network throughput

+## Quick Emulator

+QEMU is the open-source virtualization technology that's used to emulate and run VMs and containers within Proxmox

+* Serves as the hypervisor
+* Responsible for creating and managing virtual machines and containers
+* Emulates hardware components (Ex: *CPU*, *RAM*, *etc.*)

+## Quick Emulator Agent

+A QEMU Agent enhances the communication and interaction between the Proxmox host and the virtual machine running on it

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)